Welcome to Keeping it Wild

 All of the stages and further information on the programme can be found in your Keeping It Wild Youth Worker pack.
 If you need another copy please let Allia know.

-Team bonding activity led by young people – submit the Discover & Explore Stage Form in order to get of £400 – this could be broken down into £150 for team bonding exercise; £100 for expenses of visiting LWT and £150 for support costs
+Team bonding activity led by young people – submit the Discover & Explore Stage Form in order to get of £400 – this could be broken down into £150 for team bonding activity (trip to LWT site or a pizza party) and £150 for support costs

 After you’ve booked in your London Wildlife Trust ‘Wild Meet’ 2-hour session with Headliners ‘Media and Journalism Training’ you should have some great ideas and can start planning your social action project.
 You can run your own sessions about possible campaigns or creative projects.
 If you need any help here are some helpful and creative Discover & Explore session plans for this stage.